-245. The trust deed establishing a scheme may establish additional requirements concerning the contents of its financial statements (but may not derogate from the statutory requirements).
+210. The trust deed establishing a scheme may establish additional requirements concerning the contents of its financial statements (but may not derogate from the statutory requirements).
 The scheme auditor therefore assesses whether any such requirements are met.
-In addition, where the scheme auditor becomes aware of information which indicates that a transaction or transactions undertaken by the scheme may have breached any terms of its trust deed, the auditor considers the implications for its reporting responsibilities following the guidance in the sections dealing with ISA (UK) 250.
+In addition, where the scheme auditor becomes aware of information which indicates that a transaction or transactions undertaken by the scheme may have breached any terms of its trust deed, the auditor considers the implications for its reporting responsibilities.